Southall – vibrant, diverse and closer to London than ever before

 Green Spaces: Southall Park is mainly formal parkland with sections set aside for nature conservation.
 It also has a playground, play centre and a tennis court.
 Other features include the mosaic globe designed by local school children and a water cascade.

 In December 2014 The Veolia Environmental Trust awarded a grant of £6,789 to pay for improvements at the Wolf Fields site in Norwood Road.
-It is regenerating the green space, creating an organic allotment, a sensory gardens and a pond.
+It is regenerating the green space, creating an organic allotment, a sensory garden and a pond.